hammingweight/spring_on_oci/0_spring_application/README.md

 ## Building the application for a local versus an OCI deployment
 This project is built using Maven.
 It's common to have different profiles in a Maven POM file to handle different requirements in local versus production deployments.
 In particular, an in-memory database is used for local development while, e.g., an Oracle database is used in production.
-That's true in this case as well where an examination of the [POM file](./pom.xml) shows that there are two profiles: `local` and `oci`
+That's the case in this example where an examination of the [POM file](./pom.xml) shows that there are two profiles: `local` and `oci`

 ```